Online shoppers face unwelcome tax surprise

 And if you are buying alcohol and tobacco, you could well face charges even if they come from another EU country.

-“When you buy alcohol and tobacco products online from outside the EU, VAT, customs duty and excise duty are payable, regardless of the value of your purchase,” Ms Dalton said.
+“When you buy alcohol and tobacco products online from outside the EU, VAT, customs duty and excise duty are payable, regardless of the value of your purchase,” said Ms Dalton.
 And, while almost all goods arriving from EU countries are not liable to tax and duty, “alcohol and tobacco products arriving from another EU member state are liable to excise duty and VAT”.

 “For example, the excise duty, VAT and handling fee on an average case of 12 bottles of sparkling wine, originating in another EU country, could add up to €119.27 to your purchase price.”